 - Order Rings: Give yourself lots of time for rings to be ordered, sized, and engraved.
 One idea for the groom’s ring: browse different rings at the jewelers together and then narrow it down to 2 or 3 rings.
 Andrew and I did this and I got to pick the final ring.
 It will be a nice surprise the day of the wedding for him!
 Also check out Blue Nile– A trusted, easy to use, and service oriented diamond jewelry website that has been around since 1999.
 I love playing with the build your own ring and earring tools to see different cuts, color, carats, and clarity of a diamond.
 My brother in law used Blue Nile to buy his wife an engagement ring with great success.
 A Pacific Northwest based diamond jewelry company that I definitely recommend.

 - Order Invitations, Save-The-Dates, and Stationary: This goes back to your theme and color schemes.
 The save-the-dates/invitations are the first encounter your guests will experience and really set the tone for your wedding.
 Wedding stationary can add up quite quickly when you start including postage costs.
 To cut down on costs check out our awesome and FREE Download Printable section.
-Although, sometimes it is easier to buy then DIY!
-If you think so too, then be sure to give our Wedding Stationery Comparison Tool a try!
+Although, sometimes it’s easier to buy then DIY!
+If you think so too, then be sure to check out our favourite stationer Minted.

 Time Before the Wedding: 4-6 Months